Characteristics of Effective LearningCharacteristics of Effective Learning: classroom practice and examples for teachers

 Use observation tools to monitor how learners show learning traits (Claxton, 2002).
 Discuss videos with colleagues; see interactions boosting learning (Hattie, 2009).
 Peer coaching provides secure opportunities to test new methods.
 Keep practice informed by reading journals and research (Coe et al., 2014).

-Create a classroom that encourages learners to explore.
-Offer accessible resources so learners can choose independently.
-A creative area with materials allows learners to develop skills.
-Rotate resources often to maintain interest.
-(Fisher, 2014; Dweck, 2006).
+Create a classroom that invites learners to explore.
+Offer resources they can reach and use, so they can choose independently.
+A creative area with materials helps learners develop skills, echoing Montessori's (1912) emphasis on prepared environments and purposeful choice.

-Your interactions with children significantly influence their learning characteristics.
+Your interactions with children directly influence their learning characteristics.
 Instead of immediately solving problems for children, use open-ended questions that encourage thinking: "What might happen if...?" or "How could we find out?"
 When a child struggles with a task, acknowledge their effort before offering minimal support, perhaps suggesting they observe a peer's approach or providing a subtle hint that maintains the challenge.

 Characteristics of Effective Learning in the EYFS Framework